jim-easterbrook/pywws/README.txt

 	   compare values from different times.
 	3/ Made 'pressure_offset' available to calculations in Plot.py
 	   and Template.py.
 This is only useful when using 'raw' data.
-	4/ Bug fixes in time stamping of data from weather station.
+	4/ Improved synchronisation to weather station's clock when fetching stored data.

 Changes in v10.06:
 	1/ Improved localisation code.